Shikharji: Transport

 Birsa Munda Airport, Ranchi (IXR), Jharkhand is also around 180 km (Approximately 4.5 hours), and the drive to Shikhar Ji is quite smooth.
-Direct flights are available from Delhi.
+Direct flights are available from Ahmedabad, Bangalore, Bhubaneswar, Chennai, Delhi, Deoghar, Goa–Mopa, Hyderabad, Kolkata, Lucknow, Mangalore, Mumbai, Patna and Pune.

 Shikharji movement

 Save Shikharji was a protest movement by Jain sects against the state's alleged development plans for Shikharji.
 Jains opposed the plans of the state government to improve the infrastructure on the site of the hill in order to boost tourism as alleged attempts to commercialize the Shikharji hill.
 The movement demanded that Shikharji Hill be declared officially a place of worship by the Government of Jharkhand.
 On 26 October 2018, the Government of Jharkhand issued an official memorandum declaring the Shikharji hill as a 'place of worship'.

 In December 2022, Jains carried out massive protests and a one-day nationwide strike against the rule by the Government of Jharkhand to tag Shikharji as a place of tourism.
+Jharkhand government's decision to declare 'sacred' Shri Sammed Shikharji a tourist place and incidents of allegedly desecrating the sacred Shetrunjaya Hills in Gujarat's Bhavnagar district have triggered anger among lakhs of people belonging to the Jain community.
+A 72-year-old Jain monk who was on a fast against the Jharkhand government's decision died Tuesday in Jaipur, according to a community leader.
+Police said after participating in a peace march in Jaipur against the decision, Sugyeysagar Maharaj sat on the fast at Sanghiji temple in Sanganer area of the city.

 In January 2023, the Central government halted all tourism development activities on Parasnath Hills.
-Jharkhand's autochthonous communities, such as the Adivasis Santals (of the Sarna faith), also began a counter-protest to re-assert their ancestral religious rights, which include animal sacrifices in Marang Buru.
-The Adivasi Sengel Abhiyan (ASA) launched 'Marang Buru Bachao Bharat Yatra' in order to curtail "Jain hegemony" over the region.